Young Labour (UK): History

-It was also announced that Young Labour's funding would be cut in response to the comments, whilst its Twitter account was restricted by the party for what was described as breaches of acceptable "standards of behaviour".
-The move was condemned as bullying by Young Labour's elected chair Jessica Barnard, who also said it may drive young people away from Labour.
-An article from The Canary dubbed the move "Keir Starmer's latest authoritarian crackdown."
-The Labour party's Shadow Foreign Secretary David Lammy described Young Labour's views as "lazy knee-jerk" anti-Americanism and said that "They don't speak on behalf the party."

-The crisis between Labour leadership and its youth wing came to an end in 2024, when candidates of the "Organise" faction, backed by Labour First and Progressive Britain, won the overwhelming majority of seats in the Young Labour National Committee, defeating the more left-wing "Socialist Future" faction; the "Organise" candidate, Jack Lubner was subsequently elected new chair and Lula da Silva was stripped from the title of honorary president.
-Lubner is the son of Gary Lubner, a major donor to the Labour Party.

 Membership

 Members of the Labour Party aged 14 to 26 are automatically members of Young Labour.

 In January 2020, Young Labour had over 100,000 members.
 In January 2025, its membership had decreased to 30,000.

 Structure

 Young Labour National Committee

-The Young Labour National Committee acts as the executive of the organisation.
-It includes a chair, the National Executive Committee (NEC) youth rep, an international officer, an under-18s representative, four liberation officers, 10 trade union reps (Note: Often not all 10 seats are filled), three National Labour Students reps, one socialist society rep, 11 national and regional reps, and the chair of the Co-operative Party Youth Committee.
+The Young Labour National Committee acts as the governing body of the organisation.
+It includes a chair, the National Executive Committee (NEC) youth rep, an international officer, an under-18s representative, four liberation officers, 10 trade union reps, three National Labour Students reps, one socialist society rep, 11 national and regional reps, and the chair of the Co-operative Party Youth Committee.
 In addition, the Labour Party appoints a permanent secretary to act as non-voting facilitator, and the National Policy Forum youth reps appoint a vice chair (policy).

+Upon the first meeting of each new Young Labour National Committee, two vice-chairs are elected by the body of the full national committee.
+These two vice-chairs, along with the elected Chair of Young Labour act as the Executive Committee.